The Knight Before Christmas

-The Knight Before Christmas is a 2019 Christmas fantasy rom-com film directed by Monika Mitchell and written by Cara J. Russell.
+The Knight Before Christmas is a 2019 Christmas fantasy romantic comedy film directed by Monika Mitchell and written by Cara J. Russell.
 It was released on November 21, 2019.

 Filming took place in Orillia and Bracebridge in Ontario, Canada between April and May 2019, with Norwich castle scenes featuring Charleville Castle in Tullamore, Ireland.

 Plot

-In Norwich, England, on December 18, 1334, knight Sir Cole Christopher Fredrick Lyons (Josh Whitehouse) and his brother Geoffrey (Harry Jarvis) participate in an annual Christmas hawking competition.
+In Norwich, England, on December 18, 1334, knight Sir Cole Christopher Fredrick Lyons and his brother Geoffrey participate in an annual Christmas hawking competition.
 Cole goes to the woods, while Geoffrey combs the castle for the hawk.
-Cole soon runs into an old crone named Kayela (Ella Kenion), whom he offers to escort to a shelter.
+Cole soon runs into an old crone named Kayela, whom he offers to escort to shelter.
 She thanks him for his kindness, and tells him that she will magically send him to a faraway land on a knightly quest, where he will see things like "flying steel dragons and horses" (airplanes and cars) and "magic boxes that make merry" (televisions).
-After her explanation, she gives him a glowing blue medallion and tells him that if he doesn't fulfill his quest before midnight on Christmas Eve, he will remain trapped in the present forever – but does not explain the nature of the quest itself.
+After her explanation, she gives him a glowing blue medallion and tells him that if he doesn't fulfill his quest before midnight on Christmas Eve, he will never be a true knight – but does not explain the nature of the quest itself.

-In the year 2019 on the same day in Bracebridge, a small city in Ohio, high school science teacher Brooke Winters (Vanessa Hudgens), who is disillusioned by love, agrees to take her niece Claire to the opening of the "Christmas Castle", which is the same place Cole arrives in.
-Cole, confused by the new and unfamiliar surroundings, gets hit by Brooke's car by accident, and is taken to the hospital, where Officer Stevens (Arnold Pinnock) checks his background and assumes that he must have amnesia, as he has no ID and claims to be a medieval knight.
+In the year 2019 on the same day in Bracebridge, a small city in Ohio, high school science teacher Brooke Winters, who is disillusioned by love, agrees to take her niece Claire to the opening of the "Christmas Castle", which is the same place Cole arrives in.
+Cole, confused by the new and unfamiliar surroundings, gets hit by Brooke's car by accident, and is taken to the hospital, where Officer Stevens checks his background and assumes that he must have amnesia, as he has no ID and claims to be a medieval knight.
 Brooke offers to let him stay at her guest home while he recovers.
 Cole gradually acclimates to his new environment, discovering modern-day innovations such as radios, diners, manners, and Alexa.